FR-translation-for-Stardew-Valley-Mods/predictivemods/ScryingOrb/README.md

 ## Configuration

 The first time you run the mod, it will generate a `config.json` file in its main folder (`Mods/ScryingOrb`).
-Two cheat options are available:
+Three options are available:

 * `InstantRecipe`: Set this to `true` to give the Scrying Orb crafting recipe immediately instead of needing two hearts with the Wizard.
 * `UnlimitedUse`: Set this to `true` to have the Scrying Orb work without taking offerings permanently.
+* `InaccuratePredictions`: Set this to `true` to let the spirits make predictions that are inaccurate due to the presence of conflicting mods.
+For entertainment purposes only.

 ## Translation